 Though digital marketing has taken over much of the advertising space, traditional marketing is still a contender that drives serious results, in the right situations.
 Digital marketing hasn’t replaced traditional marketing, but it has disrupted it.

 The benefits of traditional marketing

 In our easily-distracted culture, it can be easy to fixate on methods that get instant results.
-While digital marketing reaches a wider audience faster, traditional marketing has its notable advantages.
+While digital marketing reaches a wider audience faster, there are notable advantages of traditional marketing has its notable advantages.